isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 On the shelves of the National Library, you can find books such as the 1981 book [<i>Wings Over Singapore: The Story of Singapore Changi Airport</i>](http://eservice.nlb.gov.sg/item_holding.aspx?bid=4080278), which was published for the Department of Civil Aviation at the Ministry of Communications, and [<i>T2ansformation: The New Changi Airport Terminal 2</i>](http://eservice.nlb.gov.sg/item_holding.aspx?bid=12830267), which was published by the Civil Aviation Authority of Singapore in 2006.
 The latter focuses on the redevelopment of Changi’s Terminal 2.

-The National Library also has unpublished documents such as “[Portfolio T2 Singapore Changi Airport](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203825870)”, a folder put together in 1991 by the Public Works Department consisting of a material related to the development of the airport up to that time.
+The National Library also has unpublished documents such as “[Portfolio T2 Singapore Changi Airport](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203825870)”, a folder put together in 1991 by the Public Works Department consisting of material related to the development of the airport up to that time.

 The National Archives has video footage taken during the period.
-The most interesting item is “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)” an hour-long programme from August 1981 that shows the construction process of Changi Airport and the reclamation project at Changi beach necessary for the new airport.
+The most interesting item is “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)”, an hour-long programme from August 1981 that shows the construction process of Changi Airport and the reclamation project at Changi beach necessary for the new airport.